Shortlands

 Different Types of Divorce

 If you and your spouse are thinking about divorce, one of the first questions you will be asked by your divorce solicitor will be what types of divorce are most relevant to your situation.
 This helps them work out how best to proceed.
 Although you can represent yourself in a divorce, it is usually more advisable to seek the services of a qualified family solicitor to handle your case.
 This gives you access to specialist advice and support and can make the process run more smoothly and resolve itself more rapidly.
 You can find a local divorce lawyer via word of mouth, or search for suitable candidates online on the Law Society website.
+Here are some of the more common types of divorce that exist in England and Wales and some details about what is involved in each one.

 1.No Fault Divorce